 'If you need to cover a dated floor or want to add a fun backsplash, the peel-and-stick flooring will create a lasting impact in a matter of hours.
 Made of fade- and water-resistant vinyl, you can choose to use 12” x 12” tiles for smaller projects or 2’ x 4’ panels for larger projects.
 You can choose from a colorful basketweave to tried and true favorites such as black and white marble.'

-In what order do you remodel a kitchen?
+What order should you remodel a kitchen?

-Leonard Ang, CEO of iPropertyManagement (opens in new tab), the online resource guide for landlords, tenants, and real estate investors takes a four-fold approach to remodeling a kitchen.
+Leonard Ang, CEO of iPropertyManagement, the online resource guide for landlords, tenants, and real estate investors takes a four-fold approach to remodeling a kitchen.

 1. Start by deciding what can stay.